What is an infringement?

 4 An enforcement warrant is issued

 a After a notice of final demand expires, the Director of Fines Victoria may apply to a registrar of the Magistrates’ Court to issue an enforcement warrant.
-Once an enforcement warrant is issued, the sheriff can impose various other sanctions, including detaining, immobilising and towing a person’s vehicle, removing number plates, and seizing and selling the person’s personal property;
+Once an enforcement warrant is issued, the sheriff can impose various other sanctions, including detaining, immobilising and towing a person’s vehicle, removing number plates, and seizing and selling the person’s personal and real property;

 b Payment of the penalty and the costs stated in the enforcement warrant prevents a seven-day notice being issued and expiates the offence; or

 c Non-payment results in the issuing of a seven-day notice.

 5 A seven-day notice is issued